linode/docs/docs/products/tools/marketplace/guides/simplex/index.md

 - '[SimpleX Official](https://simplex.chat/)'
 ---

-SimpleX Chat is the first messaging platform that has no user identifiers of any kind - 100% private by design.
+SimpleX Chat is a private messaging platform that uses temporary anonymous identifiers to eliminate the need for long-term user identification.
+This app deploys a self-hosted SMP relay server used to pass messages in the SimpleX network.
+It also installs the XFTP server to support XFTP file transfer protocol.

 ## Deploying a Marketplace App

 {{< content "deploy-marketplace-apps-shortguide">}}